Initiatives launched to protect wildlife and landscapes

 + Voters say no to freeze on construction zones

-The biodiversity initiative calls on the federal government and the cantons to preserve and increase biodiversity in Switzerland.
+The biodiversity initiative calls on the government and the cantons to preserve and increase biodiversity in Switzerland.
 The initiators want a guarantee on the money and land needed to maintain biodiversity.
 According to the initiators, the government's biodiversity action plan has serious shortcomings.
 The plan’s initial implementation phase – 2017 to 2023 – includes measures such as maintaining and rehabilitating existing protected areas as well as creating new forest reserves.

-Supporters of the initiative have until September 26, 2020 to collect 100,000 signatures to put the initiatives to vote.
+Supporters of the initiatives have until September 26, 2020 to collect at least 100,000 signatures to put the proposals to a nationwide vote.